phoenixframework/phoenix/guides/deployment/gigalixir.md

 ```
 ## Making our Project ready for Gigalixir

-There's nothing we need to do to get our app running on Giglaixir, but for a production app, you probably want to enforce SSL.
+There's nothing we need to do to get our app running on Gigalixir, but for a production app, you probably want to enforce SSL.
 To do that, see [Force SSL](https://hexdocs.pm/phoenix/using_ssl.html#force-ssl)

 You may also want to use SSL for your database connection.
 For that, uncomment the line `ssl: true` in your `Repo` config.